 preserve foods, but the way you choose to do this is up

-storage should consist of a year’s supply
+storage should consist of a year’s supply of basic

 The choice of storage foods depends on availability,

 is willing to eat.
 In times of stress, it may